mahmoudelchanati/Bikeshare/README.md

 **Bikeshare Data Analysis**

 ### Description
-Exploring data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
-The analysis was done by computing descriptive statistics for Popular times of travel, Popular stations and trips, Trip durations, and Users info.
+In this project, I made use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+I wrote code to import the data and answer interesting questions about it by computing descriptive statistics.
+I also wrote a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

 ### Files used
 chicago.csv